November 21, 2019 / Rodents

 One weather condition you might want to pay extra attention to is a medium- to long-term warm spell—say, three days or longer—that comes after temperatures have spent weeks below freezing.
 When the ground starts to thaw, many insect species mistakenly think spring has arrived and wake up from what was supposed to be a winterlong hibernation.
 Although many of these pests will die when temperatures drop again, until they do you may find more critters stirring about than usual for the time of year.

 For the best peace of mind, consult with a pest control professional about a preventative pest control plan to efficiently protect your home year-round against pests.
-Check out our quarterly home protection program, which protects against more than 50 types of pests, providing the right treatment for every season.
+Check out our home protection plan, which protects against more than 50 types of pests, providing the right treatment for every season.

 Request A Quote